NicholasBHubbard/sbozyp/README.md

 # upgradepkg --reinstall --install-new /tmp/sbozyp-$VERSION-noarch-1_nbh.tgz
 ```

-If you are using slackpkg then you probably don't want it to manage sbozyp
+If you are using slackpkg then you probably don't want it to manage sbozyp:
 ```
 # echo sbozyp >> /etc/slackpkg/blacklist
 ```